KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Results and Discussion

 \section{Results and Discussion}

-The quantitative results of our work are compared with similar methods on the Argoverse validation split dataset, as presented in Table \ref{tab:table_results}.
-To ensure fairness and consistency in the comparison, we only report the results for methods that have provided values for all $k=1$, $k=6$, and MR. Our main focus is on preventing off-road predictions, as evidenced by the high Driving Area Compliance (DAC) score of 0.99.
-This indicates that our approach effectively eliminates almost all infeasible reachable states from the prediction space used by the network.
-By comparing our results with the Covernet and LaneGCN, our model performed relatively well on both the minADE and minFDE aspects for $k=6$ category, given the lower bound for our model was around 1.02.
-The MR of 0.22 for our \textit{LaneGCN (Full)+Ours} was the best result when compared with the State-of-the-art, as this variant was trained from scratch without using pretrained weights for the backbone, unlike \textit{LaneGCN (pre-trained)+Ours}.
+The comparative analysis of our research is conducted against similar methodologies using the Argoverse validation split dataset, as shown in Table \ref{tab:table_results}.
+To maintain a fair and consistent comparison, we only include methods that have reported results for all $k=1$, $k=6$, and MR. We trained our models with 2 variants of trajectory sets; one using the CoverNet like bagging algorithm ($\epsilon=2$) and the other through Metric-Driven way (AV1$_{2k}$), following the implementations from \cite{schmidt2023reset}.
+Our primary objective is to prevent off-road predictions, which is reflected in our high Driving Area Compliance (DAC) score of 0.99.
+This score suggests that our method effectively excludes nearly all unfeasible states from the prediction space utilized by the network.

+By comparing our results with the Covernet and LaneGCN, our model outperforms both the minADE and minFDE aspects for $k=1$, with the AV1$_{2k}$set, whilst performing well against CoverNet on all metrics, given the lower bounds for our model.
+Our model performed worse on the Euclidean metrics for $k=6$, when compared with the regression methods (Reg) and this decrease can be attributed to the sparse trajectory set over which our model has to make a classification on.

+The MR of 0.21 for our \textit{Ours (Full)} achieved the best result when compared with the State-of-the-art, as this variant was trained from scratch without using pre-trained weights for the backbone, unlike \textit{Ours (w/ Pre-trained weights)}.
 This suggests that our model trained from scratch focuses on learning more concrete representations of plausible states when presented with future reachable states and goal-oriented lanes, without compromising on the quality of the predictions.